dmfay/massive-js/docs/persistence.md

 });
 ```

-Records must be consistently formed, having the same fields in the same iteration order.
 Fields may be omitted if the database default value is intended; however, fields having `NOT NULL` constraints must be included or the insert will fail.

 #### Deep Insert